MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/get-domain-statistics.md

 ---
 title: Get domain statistics API
-description: Learn how to use the Get domain statistics API to retrieve the statistics on the given domain in Microsoft Defender Advanced Threat Protection.
+description: Learn how to use the Get domain statistics API to retrieve the statistics on the given domain in Microsoft Defender for Endpoint.
 keywords: apis, graph api, supported apis, get, domain, domain related devices search.product: eADQiWindows 10XVcnh ms.prod: w10